ClaretWheel1481/CPU-Utilization-Recorder/README.md

-# CPU-Utilization-Recorder
+#Utilization-Recorder
-This is a simple python script to record CPU utilization.
+This is a simple python script to record CPU and Memory utilization.